 Ultrasound (US) – Much healthy debate rages regarding this method of affecting tissues.

 In 2012 the Journal BMC Musculoskeletal Disorders published good quality research in a paper entitled The Effect of Continous Ultrasound on Chronic Non-Specific Low Back Pain (NSCLBP).
 In this research paper, 50 patients were randomized into two groups.
 The first group received therapeutic ultrasound (US) and exercise whereas the second group unknowingly received a placebo ultrasound plus exercise.
 After the intervention was administered three appropriate outcomes measures were used to compare the two groups.
 Measures were taken before and after the ultrasound and after one month.
 Results: Both groups experienced significant improvements in function, the range of motion and pain.
 The group which received the therapeutic ultrasound recorded significantly greater improvements in function and range of motion.

 It is unclear if the therapists delivering the placebo actually knew they were delivery a sham treatment.

 For up to date information regarding Ultrasound see www.electrotherapy.org

 Will Treatment Hurt?

-Will I be sore later on?
+Will I be sore after treatment?

 Your treatment is aimed to improve how your body moves and works.
-Where you experience tightness, pain, loss of freedom and loss of mobility the initial repair process will initiate what is known medically as the Inflammatory Phase, where when we correct either the position of your body or cause change in your tissues your immune system recognizes the change and briefly directs white blood cells into the area to facilitate the recovery process, that may take up to 72 hours.
+Where you experience tightness, pain, loss of freedom and loss of mobility the initial repair process will initiate what is known medically as the Inflammatory Phase, where when we correct either the position of your body or cause change in your tissues your immune system recognizes the change and briefly directs white blood cells into the area to facilitate the repair process, that may take up to 72 hours.
 You may experience at this time soreness and tiredness.
-This is often experienced like a gym workout soreness that passes in time as the body heals and gets stronger.
+This is often experienced like after a gym workout with soreness that passes in time as the body heals and gets stronger.